CodeKidH/SpringFramework/springframework/src/main/java/chapter_1_ObjectAndDependency/ReadMe.md

  * The Code was improved

 ####**cons**
-* We don't change DBConnection flexibly
+* We can't change DBConnection flexibly
 * If user change __DBConnection method__ name, We must change our all method
 * We have to know the __class that provide DBConnection__